ShikunLi/shikunli.github.io/_pages/about.md

 # About me

-I’m a postdoc at Hong Kong Baptist University, supervised by <a href='https://bhanml.github.io/'>Prof.Bo Han</a> and <a href='https://tongliang-liu.github.io/'>Prof. Tongliang Liu</a>.
+I’m a postdoc at Hong Kong Baptist University, supervised by <a href='https://bhanml.github.io/'>Prof. Bo Han</a> and <a href='https://tongliang-liu.github.io/'>Prof. Tongliang Liu</a>.
 I received my Ph.D. from the Institute of Information Engineering, Chinese Academy of Sciences in 2024, where I was advised by <a href='https://imsg.ac.cn/people/geshiming.html'>Prof. Shiming Ge</a> and <a href='https://tongliang-liu.github.io/'>Prof. Tongliang Liu</a>.
 Before that, I got my B.S. degree from Beijing University of Posts Telecommunications in 2019.
 My research interests lie in **trustworthy machine learning** and **data-centric AI**.

 # 📝 Publications